w3c/wai-planning-and-managing/_planning-and-managing/plan.md

 Your budget and resource needs depend on your accessibility goals and the extent of the work required to achieve them.
-For all activities consider what resources will be required and ensure that that they are available.
+For all activities consider what resources will be required and ensure that they are available.
 Some things that need to be considered include:

 -   **Accessibility evaluations** – Consider how frequently they need to